STFUjs/STFU/README.md

 These include the entire "UTF" "code point" set in values less than 2^2x.
 (BOM can be included in STFU "text", but certainly not required, and never in STFUf nor STFU* except in "text" in STFU Expanders.)

 <H2>STFU's Control Symbols:</H2>
-Leading Bits 01 is the STFU Control Symbol.
+Leading Bits 00 is the STFU Control Symbol.

-01🤯💡↕️✖️❌✖️
+00🤯💡↕️✖️❌✖️

 Or a Wrap:
-01🌑🌕🌑🌑🌑🌑 〰️ 01🌑🌑🌑🌑🌑🌑
+00🌑🌕🌑🌑🌑🌑 〰️ 00🌑🌑🌑🌑🌑🌑

 Like the Expanders, STFU's Control Symbols are arbitrary in scope >= "4 bits" (3i) and optimized for "STFU8" (STFU7) and the formalized Universal STFUf. ("STFU16")

-<H3>01{0,1} Connected Control Symbol 🤯</H3>
+<H3>00{0,1} Connected Control Symbol 🤯</H3>

-011 The next in sequence is part of this Control
+001 The next in sequence is part of this Control
-010 The next in sequence is NOT part of a Control, it's Wrapped Information!
+000 The next in sequence is NOT part of a Control, it's your STFU's Wrapped Information!

-<H3>01x{0,1} Wrap ON|OFF Condition 💡{🌑,🌕}</H3>
+<H3>00x{0,1} Wrap ON|OFF Condition 💡{🌑,🌕}</H3>

-01x1 Wrapper ON 🌕
+00x1 Wrapper ON 🌕
-01x0 Wrapper OFF 🌑
+00x0 Wrapper OFF 🌑

 These have all the information necessary to accurately represent all forms of knowledge and structure.

-The most simple form is 0101(〰️)0100 indicating Wrapper ON🌕, Wrapper OFF🌑.
+The most simple form is 0001(〰️)0000 indicating Wrapper ON🌕, Wrapper OFF🌑.

-010🌕 Whatevers 〰️{Expanders, Control Symbols, Packed Bits} 010🌑
+000🌕 Whatevers 〰️{Expanders, Control Symbols, Packed Bits} 000🌑

 The same for Connected Control Symbols:
-01🤯1(〰️)01🤯0 in a Declared structure
+00🤯1(〰️)00🤯0 in a Declared structure

 The next symbol could be an unconnected wrapper with Whatevers inside!

-01🤯🌕(〰️)01🤯🌑 where the 🌑 OFF Control Symbol may also have stuff inside.
+00🤯🌕(〰️)00🤯🌑 where the 🌑 OFF Control Symbol may also have stuff inside.

 ON🌕 and 🌑OFF sequences ALWAYS have matching Symbol type, off can have more stuff in the Connected Control System too! 🤯